fossabot/pgmodeler-x11/README.md

-# PGModeler-in-Docker (using X11)
+# pgModeler-in-Docker (using X11)

 ## What's this?
 Primarily it is a way to build and run [pgModeler](https://pgmodeler.io/) inside Docker.

-However, it is also a build environment that does cross-platform UI compilation from inside Docker, compiling using GTK and Rust. i.e. it is a mechanism to build Linux and macOS binaries in Docker (Windows support on its way).
+However, it is also a build environment that does cross-platform UI compilation from inside Docker, compiling using GTK and Rust. i.e. it is a mechanism to build Linux and macOS binaries in Docker.

 ## Why?
-* Because building PGModeler is harder than it should be.
+* Because building pgModeler is harder than it should be.
 * Because most distros are behind in their pgModeler version and/or don't have an easy way of getting the latest release - this gives another docker-based option to easily get a modern up-to-date pgModeler version.
 * This allows you to easily switch between different pgModeler versions without clobbering your config directory.